Volkswagen ID.4 SUV - Reliability & safety

 There are far fewer moving parts, and there's no engine oil or filters, cambelts or timing chains or clutches to wear out and have to replace.
 Volkswagen has even fitted the ID.4 with rear drum brakes instead of conventional brake discs, because regenerative braking means they have far less work to do than in a similar petrol or diesel SUV.
 All this should mean there's less to go wrong mechanically.

 If there are issues, it's more likely the ID.4 will suffer from electrical gremlins.
 While these can be a pain, they're unlikely to leave the car stranded, and over-the-air updates will hopefully mean some can be fixed without even having to visit the dealership.
+While the ID.4 is too new to feature in our latest Driver Power survey, VW as a brand finished in 17th place, with 15.2% of owners reporting a fault in the first year.
+That’s a better-than-average score that put the brand slightly behind fellow VW Group rival Skoda, who recorded a first year fault rate of 13.7%, and slightly ahead of SEAT with 18.3%.

 There are some novel safety features too, kicking off with a narrow strip of light beneath the windscreen that can illuminate to warn the driver, or indicate which direction to turn when the sat nav is running.
 This should help keep attention on the road more of the time, and help the driver react more quickly to hazards.
 The ID.4 is also available with LED Matrix adaptive headlights that can control the beam of light more accurately for different road and traffic conditions.